pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

 holding observer properties to tell the framework what we want to model, e.g. whether we want to model a waveform or spectrum at a specific receiver site or displacement values at a set of locations.
-Each target has properties (location, depth, physical quantity) and essentially is associated to a Green’s functions store, used for modelling.
-The target also defines the method used to interpolate the discrete, gridded Green’s function components.
+Each target has properties (location, depth, physical quantity) and essentially is associated to a GF store, used for modelling.
+The target also defines the method used to interpolate the discrete, gridded GF components.
 Please also see the :doc:`Pyrocko GF modelling example <../library/examples/gf_forward>`.

 .. note ::

     In Pyrocko locations are given with five coordinates: ``lat``, ``lon``, ``east_shift``, ``north_shift`` and ``depth``.

-    Latitude and longitude are the origin of an optional local cartesian coordinate system for which an ``east_shift`` and a ``north_shift`` [m] can be defined.
+    Latitude and longitude are the origin of an optional local Cartesian coordinate system for which an ``east_shift`` and a ``north_shift`` [m] can be defined.
 A target has a depth below the surface.
 However, the surface can have topography and the target can also have an ``elevation``.

 Waveforms